Tokalanz/MsPrinter/README.md

 https://github.com/brad28b/meshtastic-cli-receive-text

-Once Python-escpos and meshtastic-cli-receive-text are installed you will have all the required libraries and prerequisites to be able to run the msprinter.py Python script.
+Once Python-ESCPos and meshtastic-cli-receive-text are installed, you will have all the required libraries and prerequisites to be able to run the msprinter.py Python script.

 Copy the msprinter.py script to the Pi users home.
+You will have to active the Python environment that you used to install the dependencies.

 To run msprinter as a service, use the following systemd startup configuration.